omomotyuk/NSS.CSharp-01.30-Health_Care_Assist_Provider/README.md

 When the Patient clicks on the Appointment item in the navigation bar Then the following information should be presented:
 - the Patients own First name and last name
-- Speciality needed based on Diagnosis provided
+- Specialty needed based on Diagnosis provided
 - List of Doctors to choose from (drop-down select menu)
 - List of available Date and Time to schedule appointment (drop-down select menu)
 - List of Sponsors, who provide enough money to pay for appointment (drop-down select menu) And then clicks on the Submit button
 Then the DiagnosesAppointment item should be created

-7. Doctor should be able to provide an appointment information Given a Doctor wants to provide an Appointment related information When the Doctor clicks on the Create Appointment button Then a form should be displayed in which the following information can be entered:
+7. The Doctor should be able to provide an appointment information Given a Doctor wants to provide an Appointment related information When the Doctor clicks on the Create Appointment button Then a form should be displayed in which the following information can be entered:
 - new Appointment date and time
 - a required Appointment charge sum

-8. Doctor should be able to schedule an free of charge appointment Given a Doctor wants to schedule a free of charge appointment for a particular Patient When the Doctor clicks on Name of Patient in the presented list Then the following information should be presented:
+8. The Doctor should be able to schedule a free of charge appointment Given a Doctor wants to schedule a free of charge appointment for a particular Patient When the Doctor clicks on Name of Patient in the presented list Then the following information should be presented: